Best Fire Pits with Cooking Grates: Top 3 Models

 Solo Stove Bonfire 2.0 (with cooking accessories)

-The Solo Stove Bonfire 2.0 has solidified its reputation as a leading smokeless fire pit, and when paired with its dedicated cooking accessories, it becomes a formidable outdoor cooking station.
-Constructed from durable stainless steel, the Bonfire 2.0 features a patented airflow design that minimizes smoke, allowing you to enjoy your fire and cook without constantly dodging plumes.
+The Solo Stove Bonfire 2.0 is a leading smokeless fire pit that becomes a formidable outdoor cooking station when paired with its dedicated cooking accessories.
+Constructed from durable stainless steel, the Bonfire 2.0 features a patented airflow design that minimizes smoke.
 Its portable design, weighing around 23 pounds, makes it an excellent option for both backyard use and occasional camping trips.

 Breeo X Series Fire Pits (e.g., X30)